Ulcerative Colitis

 2. Creating a connection between the small intestine and the anus, an ileoanal anastomosis (also known as a J-pouch) is performed.
 In this case, feces are excreted through the anus.

-Diet for ulcerative colitis
+Diet for Ulcerative Colitis

 People with ulcerative colitis may need to change their diet to relieve their symptoms.
 No diet or meal plan is suitable for everyone with ulcerative colitis, and diets are individualized for each person.
 Depending on the symptoms, different types of diets are recommended, such as: